sphereio/google-glass-demo/README.md

 This sample application allows to buy products managed in sphere.io using a google glass device.

-- scan a product QR code (contains product SKU) and see the product details loaded from sphere.io
-- Buy product: Product will be added to the cart and an order is created in sphere.io
-- Scan another product: skip current product and scan another product QR code

-This sample inserts a live card to the left of the Glass clock that displays a compass.
-Tapping the live card presents a menu with two options:

 ## Getting started

 Check out our documentation to learn how to get started on